BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 So it’s:
 > 1. NS record DNS entry performed by the 3rd party client hosting the core domain<br><br>
 > 2. Route 53 Hosted Zone for just the subdomain.
 Fact: you can create a hosted domain for whatever DNS value you want, even without having AWS as the domain registrar for the relevant domain.
 You get nameservers and all.
-If something delegates to those nameservers, you’re in business.<br><br>
+If something delegates to those nameservers, you’re in business.
+Here's an example:
+<insert photo of Route 53 hosted zone for one of the nameservers><br><br>
 > 3. An A record pointing to the ALB’s DNS entry.

 We solved the TLS problem using: